The Alaskan Malamute is a friendly, but hairy giant. If you own a malamute you know all too well just how much this breed sheds.

-Malamutes are considered to be one of the heaviest shedders we know of.
-This is due to their overall huge size and their super thick coat which needs to be shed before the warmer weather.
+Malamutes are considered very heavy shedders.
+This is due to their overall huge size and their super thick coat, which needs to be shed before the warmer weather.

 Compared to nearly all other breeds, there isn’t one that sheds more than a malamute.

 Sometimes, malamute sheds so much in such a short space of time, you can pile their dead hair up to the point where it looks like you have a second Malamute.

 Yep, you’ve got a lot to look forward to!

 Why Does Your Malamute Still Shed In Winter?

 If there was a time when you think your malamute should stop shedding, it would be winter, right?

 I totally understand and agree.
 And to some extent, this will be the case with some malamutes.

 But we first need to state that at the beginning of winter, you can actually expect shedding to increase once again.
 This is because the colder weather encourages your malamute to grow their undercoat at a rapid pace.
 And as a result, shedding typically increases.

 However, for some malamutes, wintertime will help them retain some of their hair more than others.